aipachakutiqwan/NER-classifier-DistilBERT/README.md

 Both models HF Finetunned model and ONNX model has the same predictions (verified with a sample sanity check logits comparison).
 Additionaly the metrics evaluation on the test set (precision, recall, f1, accurary) for both models are the same.

-The optimized ONNX model is faster than the HF finetunned model for the predictions, there are some preprocessing of the input (padding to 512 tensor size) and postprocessing of the output which take some additional time.
+There are some preprocessing of the input (padding to 512 tensor size) and postprocessing of the output which take some additional time for onnx model.